Understand the snippets library

 In order to execute snippets on websites, the following are required:

-the snippet library of a sufficiently recent version must be built into the browser
+the snippet library of a sufficiently recent version

-the must be subscribed
+the Anti-CV filter list must be subscribed

 The Anti-CV filter list is subscribed by default.